UNFmontreal/toad/doc/toad/src/en/tasks/18-Tractfiltering.md

 ## Expected result(s) - Quality Assessment (QA)

 It creates two folders:

 - outlier_cleaned_tracts: each bundle extracted
-- outliers: each bundle extracted:
+- outliers: streamlines that have been removed

 Production of an image (png) for each example for the QA in order to check the results.